Innolution offers customized Agile release planning (longer-term planning) training. Contact us for more details

 - It’s almost impossible to lock down these two variables at once.
 When push comes to shove, one of them will give.

 - It assumes that applying more resources will help teams accomplish more in less time.
-This is only true up until a point.
+This is only infrequently true, and even then, only up until a point.

 Scrum Release Planning Constraints: Fixed Scope